-Lakehead University provides the opportunity for qualified students to study for an MSc degree in Kinesiology.
+Lakehead University provides the opportunity for qualified students to study for a Master of Science degree in Kinesiology.

 - adapted physical activity

 - motor control and learning

 - psychology of physical activity

 When making course selections, students choose a discipline orientation that involves an in-depth study of Kinesiology in one or more of the above areas of content.
 Opportunities exist for students to take electives outside of our program.